MartaKMB/opanuj-frontend-praktyka/examples/module4/lesson2/design-tokens/README.md

 # @marta-mb/design-tokens

-It is practice from O:FE course with @przeprogramowani
+It is practice from O:FE course with @przeprogramowani.

 Design Tokens are the smallest pieces of the design system — such as colors, typography, spacing, and more.
 They are used in place of hard-coded values to maintain a scalable and consistent visual system for UI development.